 Those Blinding Blue Headlights

-Today's newer HID headlamps use a glass capsule of glowing gas to produce light instead of a heated tungsten filament bulb.
-The system can be two to three times more efficient at producing light than the "old" bulb.
-This gives the design engineer more light to work with and you more light to see with, particularly in the area immediately in front of your vehicle.
+The next significant improvement was the HID headlamp that used a glass capsule of glowing gas to produce light instead of a heated tungsten filament.
+The system can be two to three times more efficient at producing light than the tungsten bulb.
+They produce more light in the blue end of the spectrum compared to the filament bulb which tends more toward the red.

-In the HID system you have a capsule, reflector and lens all designed to work together.
+In the HID systems you have a capsule, reflector and lens all designed to work together.
 Capsules inserted into standard housings and reflectors do not distribute the light properly.
 This definitely affects oncoming drivers and could prevent proper vision for the driver of the vehicle fitted with them.

 The LEDs in sealed units are not removable and the entire assembly must be replaced when they fail.

 If you have a complaint about headlamps, Transport Canada is the government agency responsible.